IBM/gdsc-sdk/bash/docs/GuardiumConnectorApi.md

 ## guardiumConnectorTaskError

 Summary: Task error
 Description: Log error messages from GDP task execution.
+(This API is called from GDP only)

 ### Example